Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Results and Discussion

-At \(3.0u_t\), all particle types achieve spatially homogeneous distributions with minimal vertical dispersion, confirming efficient entrainment and stable transport (see~\Cref{fig:fig11}b, d, f, and h).
+At \(3.0u_\text{t}\), all particle types achieve spatially homogeneous distributions with minimal vertical dispersion, confirming efficient entrainment and stable transport (see~\Cref{fig:fig11}b, d, f, and h).
 The absence of extended residence time tails at this velocity indicates that all particles maintain consistent upward motion without settling reversals.
-Flow field visualizations show that small PMNs develop subtle asymmetric wakes and helical trajectories with variable angular velocity even at high velocities,~\Cref{fig:fig11}f, while large PMNs exhibit no complex wake structures with angular velocities reaching \SI{80}{\radian\per\second},~\Cref{fig:fig11}h.
+Flow field visualizations show that small PMNs develop subtle asymmetric wakes and helical trajectories with variable angular velocity even at high velocities,~\Cref{fig:fig11}f, while large PMNs exhibit no spatially coherent wake structures in instantaneous streamline plots, despite angular velocity \SI{80}{\radian\per\second}, indicative of strong rotational-translational coupling,~\Cref{fig:fig11}h.
 Individual particle trajectories in~\Cref{fig:fig13} provide a direct visualization of these transport regimes.
-Small spherical particles (\Cref{fig:fig13}a and b) transition from oscillatory motion with lateral wandering at \(1.0u_t\) to nearly rectilinear trajectories at \(3.0u_t\).
+Small spherical particles (\Cref{fig:fig13}a and b) transition from oscillatory motion with lateral wandering at \(1.0u_\text{t}\) to nearly rectilinear trajectories at \(3.0u_\text{t}\).
 However, the Small PMNs (\Cref{fig:fig13}e) remain in marginal suspension at low velocity.
 Large PMNs,~\Cref{fig:fig13}g and h, exhibit enhanced rotational motion, with PMNs achieving significantly higher angular velocities, reflecting shape-induced torques and coupled translational-rotational dynamics.